 It’s SO easy to quit.
 You get a new idea.
-Or you read your writing and think, “This really isn’t very good.”
+Or you read your writing and think, “This is terrible.”
 Or you decide, “I’d rather be catching up on Netflix, not spending my nights writing.”
-And you quit.

-If you don’t quit, if you just keep writing, keep following the process, you’ll finish a book.
+If you don’t quit, if you just keep writing, keep following this process we’ve outlined above, you will finish a book.

-It might not be a great book.
+It might not be a good book (yet).
 But that’s what editing is for.

-It will be a first draft, and what first drafts are for is being finished.
+It will be a first draft, and a finished draft at that.
 You can’t write a second draft and start to make your book actually good, actually publishable, until you write the first draft.